-When integrating with external services, if those are behind a firewall or with strict access rules, you'll need to whitelist the addresses of your OutSystems cloud environments.
+In the OutSystems Cloud you can integrate with several external services.
+And sometimes, those services are behind a firewall or have strict access rules.
+To establish a connection, you'll need to whitelist the addresses of your OutSystems Cloud environments.
 This article guides on how to find the right IP addresses to allow on your network.

 Connecting over the internet

-When using this type of connection, the OutSystems cloud environments announce the public IP addresses of the front-end that's establishing the connection.
+Over the internet, OutSystems Cloud environments announce the public IP of the front-end that initiates the outgoing connection.

-The OutSystems cloud front ends are AWS EC2 instances with elastic IPs.
-Therefore, they have static public IPs that won't change over time and can be safely whitelisted on your network.
+The OutSystems Cloud front-ends are AWS EC2 instances with elastic IPs.
+So, they have static public IPs that won't change over time and can be whitelisted on your network.

-To obtain the public IPs of your environments front-ends execute these 2 steps in sequence:
+To get the public IPs of your environments front-ends execute these 2 steps in sequence: